mzattera/v4j/docs/008/index.md

 | SLOT 	| 4,643,467	| 2,617	| 86.447%	| 0.001	| 0.509	| 0.001 |
 | SM 	| 3,110	| 1,113	| 62.040%	| 0.358	| 0.216	| 0.270 |

+  - "Generated strings" is the number of strings a model generates.
+"Positive Tokens" is the percentage of tokens in the Voynich that the model generates.
   - **STOLFI**: Jorge Stolfi's "crust-mantle-core" model.
-As it is impossible to generate and test all words for this model, I assume any term in the Voynich that is not listed in Solfi's "AbnormalWord" is a true positive.
+As it is impossible to generate and test all words for this model, I assume any term in the Voynich that is not listed in Solfi's `AbnormalWord` is a true positive.
   - There are three versions of grammars described by Philip Neal:
     - **NEAL_1a**: the version from Voynich Ninja forums.
     - **NEAL_1b**: same as above, with `[d]` replaced by `[d_]` (not sure whether this was intended by the author).
     - **NEAL_2**: version from Cypher Mysteries.
   - Vogt's model was created only for the "recipes" section (Stars B); here a comparison is provided both limited to that section and for the entire text.
   - When implementing Pelling's state machine, I assumed all arrows have the same meaning (even if some are dashed) and the red boxes are non-emitting states.
-  - **SLOT** considers all terms generated by the [Slot model](../003).
+  - **SLOT** considers all terms generated by the [Slot model](../005 +).
   - **SM** Is the state machine I describe above.

 # Considerations